 I am a clinical psychologist and mental health services researcher.
 I have worked extensively with adults in recovery as a mental health provider in a range of clinical settings including outpatient clinics, inpatient settings, community mental health centers, crisis intervention, forensic prisons, and primary care.
 I also completed specialized training at the Master- and doctoral-level in clinical geropsychology and have worked with older adults and their families in the community, long-term care facilities, and outpatient settings.

 My current research and evaluation activities focus on two national studies using Medicaid/Medicare data.
 I am the principal investigator for a NIMH-funded study using Medicare data to examine the service use patterns, predictors, and outcomes of attempted suicide in older adults seen in the emergency department.
 I am also assisting with another NIMH project focusing on recovery-oriented care and treatment outcomes for adults with serious mental illnesses.
-My other research interests include wellness including the role of sleep quality in physical and mental health and active self-management programs for chronic illnesses.
+My other research interests include the role of sleep quality in wellness and recovery as well as active self-management programs for chronic illnesses.

-Some of my other research on recovery-oriented topics includes psychiatric hospitalizations among adults with histories of recurrent inpatient use and perceived barriers to healthcare among adults with serious mental illness.
+Some of my prior mental health services use research has focused on frequent psychiatric inpatient use and perceived barriers to healthcare among adults with serious mental illness.
 I have also published in the area of the interface between recovery, evidence-based practice, and addiction as well as recovery and remission.
-For the last 15 years, I have also enjoyed teaching a range of psychology, counseling, and research courses to undergraduate and graduate students as an adjunct professor.
+For over 15 years, I have also enjoyed teaching a range of psychology, counseling, and research courses to undergraduate and graduate students as an adjunct professor.

 Education & Training

 |PsyD||Ferkauf Graduate School of Psychology, Albert Einstein College of Medicine, Clinical Psychology (2006)|

 |Department of Health and Human Services Training Scholarship in Geropsychology||Ferkauf Graduate School of Psychology|